Arceuthobium campylopodum: Distribution

 A. campylopodum has a wide geographic distribution, largely coinciding with that of its principal host, Pinus ponderosa, through much of the western United States (Washington, Oregon, Idaho, California, and Nevada) and Baja California.
 Its elevational range is 30–2500 m.
 Many sources that describe a more expansive geographic range for A. campylopodum (for example, the Flora of North America) apply a broader taxonomic circumscription of the species, encompassing all or nearly all species in Section Campylopoda.

 In Oregon and Washington, the range of A. campylopodum runs north–south on the east side of the Cascade Range and also extends through northeastern Washington and the Blue Mountains into much of western Idaho.
 To the south, it occurs through the Klamath-Siskiyou region in southwestern Oregon and northwestern California.
 The range continues southward through California along the Northern Coast Range and the Sierra Nevada, extending into Nevada around Lake Tahoe.
 The southern portion of the plant's distribution comprises several population systems: through the Transverse Ranges of southern California, along the Peninsular Ranges from southern California into Baja California (including in the Sierra de Juárez and Sierra de San Pedro Mártir), and in the Spring Mountains of Southern Nevada.

 Taxonomy

 History

 The type specimen of Arceuthobium campylopodum was collected by Karl Geyer, growing on Pinus ponderosa in Oregon Country, likely in what is now Washington or northern Idaho.
 George Engelmann formally described the species as Arceuthobium campylopodum in 1850, based on the type specimen and other collections that are now considered to represent multiple closely-related taxa.

 In 1891, Otto Kuntze recombined the species as Razoumofskya campylopoda, but the genus Razoumofskya was later synonymized with Arceuthobium.
 In 2012, Daniel L. Nickrent recombined the taxon as A. campylopodum subsp. campylopodum based on phylogenetic results and placed all species in Arceuthobium section Campylopoda as subspecies A. campylopodum sensu lato.
 Other authors, including Shawn Kenaley and Robert L. Mathiasen, continue recognizing A. campylopodum sensu stricto as a single, narrowly-circumscribed species without subspecies, as described here.

+According to Plants of the World Online Arceuthobium campylopodum has five synonyms.